coin-or/GrUMPy/README.md

   * [Pygame](pygame.org) and call `set_display_mode('pygame')`
   * Call `set_display_mode('file')` to just write files to disk that have to then be opened manually.

+  It is also possible to typeset labels in LaTex and to output the graph in LaTex format using `dot2tex`.
+After installing `dot2tex`, this can be done by simply calling the method `write(basename='fileName', format='dot')`, and then doing `dot2tex --tmath fileName.dot` or by calling `set_display_mode('dot2tex')` and then `display()` as usual.
+At the moment, the latter only seems to work with version `2.9.0dev` available [here](https://github.com/Alwnikrotikz/dot2tex).
+For the former method, just using `easy_install dot2tex` should work fine.
 2. GrUMPy can also visualize 2D polyhedra with the installation of [pypolyhedron](https://github.com/rdeits/pypolyhedron), which must be installed from source.